Towabohu/glossary/manuscript/60-categories.md

 **Security**

-: Measures to reach basic principles like confidentiality, integrity, availability and non-repudation for data in an IT-system.
+: Measures to reach basic principles like confidentiality, integrity, availability and non-repudiation for data in an IT-system.

 **ISO-IEC-IEEE-42010**

-: ISO/IEC/IEEE 42010:2011 Systems and software engineering — Architecture description.
+: ISO/IEC/IEEE 42010: 2011 Systems and software engineering - Architecture description.
 Note, a new version of the standard is expected to be published till the end of 2016.